Trying to Get Ahead? Plan in Reverse, Study Suggests

 Motivation research has found that we tend to be the most driven and enthusiastic about a project when we begin it and when we’re about to complete it.
 It is the pile of problems, work, and minor hassles in the middle of the two that turn determination wet-graham-cracker soft.

 Researchers from the Peking University HSBC Business School, the Korea University Business School, and the University of Iowa collaborated to see if goal-planning methods affected motivation and pursuit of goals.
-Their research appears in a forthcoming issue of Psychological Science.
+Their research appears in Psychological Science.
 Over the course of five studies, they had groups of students plan their approach to general school work, unit tests, comprehensive exams, or important job interviews.
 Some of the participants planned their steps in chronological order.
 The other participants worked in reverse, planning the steps they would take just before their goal and working backward in time until they reached the step nearest in the future.

 “Although extensive research has shown the benefits of planning, little attention has been paid to the ways people construct plans and their impacts on subsequent goal pursuit,” said Jooyoung Park, assistant professor in the Department of Management at Peking University HSBC Business School and first author on the paper.